LDAWG-a11y/a11yWebApp/src/guides/contrast-requirements-for-wcag-2-2-level-aa.md

 ### Finding contrast issues

 There are dozens if not hundreds of ways to find the contrast of an element and its background, I don't really want to focus on this too much, as sometimes I'll use WebAIM and others I'll use Color Contrast Analyser, the latter being the better as you don't have to go digging around in the CSS and potentially converting colour formats to Hex so you can paste the values in to WebAIM.
-The other obvious benefit is you can just select the picker and drag it anywhere across your desktops, but again, it's unlikely there is a keyboard alternative that offers that level of precision (I haven't checked), so whatever tool, browser extension or website you use, just use that if you are comfortable with it
+The other obvious benefit is you can just select the picker and drag it anywhere across your desktops, but again, it's unlikely there is a keyboard alternative that offers that level of precision (I haven't checked), so whatever tool, browser extension or website you use, just use that if you are comfortable with it.
+If you want to get Color Contrast Analyser, you can [download it from TPGi, directly](https://www.tpgi.com/color-contrast-checker/).